Methodology

 The framework uses a tiered system to categorize evidence by reliability.
 AI agents are instructed to prioritize higher-tier sources when researching each product.
 Automated validation checks that every dimension has at least 2 evidence items, but tier quality is not formally audited for every score.

-The intended standard: a dimension score above 3 should cite at least one T1–T3 source, and scores above 7 should cite multiple independent sources across tiers.
+The intended standard: each dimension should cite at least two T1–T4 sources or three T3–T5 sources, and a score of 8+ should cite at least one T1 or T2 source.
 Lower-tier evidence (T5–T6) should support but not solely justify a high score.
 These thresholds are written into the AI agent prompts but have not been formally audited against every current score.

 Transparency